aaronp/keritoken/plan.md

 ## Key Considerations

 1. **Gas Optimization**: Base has lower fees than Ethereum mainnet, but still optimize for large number of participants
+2. **Encryption**: Ensure proper key management and secure storage of issuer's private key
+3. **Privacy**: Verify that bid details remain private from other participants during auction
-2. **Timing**: Consider time zones when setting auction phases
+4. **Timing**: Consider time zones when setting auction phases
-3. **Communication**: Clear documentation and support are crucial for participation
+5. **Communication**: Clear documentation on encryption process is crucial for participation
-4. **Backup Plans**: Have procedures for technical issues or failed transactions
+6. **Backup Plans**: Have procedures for technical issues, failed transactions, or encryption problems
-5. **Regulatory**: Ensure all legal requirements are met before launch
+7. **Regulatory**: Ensure all legal requirements are met before launch

 ## Emergency Procedures